Kemanth/MADPIE/README.md

-# Extending PIE qdisc in ns-3 to support MADPIE algorithm
+# Implementation of MADPIE algorithm in ns-3

 ## Course Code: CS822